 These are questions we'll all need to grapple with as the technology becomes more seamlessly integrated into our communications.

-What does this mean for everyday users?
+What does this mean for everyday users in 2026 and beyond?